opsdroid/opsdroid/docs/skills/index.md

 ## Matchers

-Opsdroid contains a vraiety of matchers you can use to make use of advanced parsing services such as natural language understanding APIs or non-chat events such as cron based scheduled tasks or webhooks.
+Opsdroid contains a variety of matchers you can use to make use of advanced parsing services such as natural language understanding APIs or non-chat events such as cron based scheduled tasks or webhooks.

 ```eval_rst
 .. toctree::